A Trip Across the Pond

 Here are some photos from Graham Finbow, a true fan of It's Hawg Wild.
 He painted his Harley Davidson with her nose art.

-Just found your site on Hawg Wild, great job.
-I saw Hawg Wild a few years ago (maybe 12?) at Duxford and having always been into Custom Motorcycles, thought "what a superb piece of artwork"......
+"Taigh, just found your site on Hawg Wild, great job.
+I saw Hawg Wild a few years ago (maybe 12?)at Duxford and having always been into Custom Motorcycles, thought "what a superb piece of artwork"...
 So I took a picture and when I came to customising my current Harley, found I had unfortunately lost the pic.
-Two years ago I was back in the UK with the family and took another pic.
-Back in South Africa I found a great airbrush artist who transformed the artwork onto my 1990 Heritage Softail.
-She paid specific attention to the rivets on the fuselage and has created a brushed aluminium (British spelling!) base with much of the rivet work as it actually appears.
+Two years ago I was back in the UK with the family and took another pic.Back in South Africa I found a great airbrush artist who transformed the artwork onto my 1990 Heritage Softail.
+She paid specific attention to the rivets on the fuselage and has created a brushed aluminium (British spelling!) base withmuch of the rivet work as it actually appears.

 The bike is used daily between my house in Pretoria and my office in Johannesburg.
-It grabs attention whenever I park It and I am becoming a de-facto historian on WWII bombers, B-29s, anything on WWII and Hawg Wild of course!
+It grabs attention whenever I park It and I am becoming ade-facto historian on WWII bombers, B-29s, anything on WWII and Hawg Wild of course!

-I grew up in the UK and lived near Duxford at Saffron Walden and have always ridden Harleys and Triumphs.
-I can truly say nothing brings tears to the eyes more than blasting down a country lane and having a multi-engined bomber cruise straight over you.
+I grew up in the UK andlived near Duxford at Saffron Waldenand have always ridden Harleys and Triumphs.I can truly say nothing brings tears to the eyes more than blasting down a country lane and having a multi-engined bomber cruise straight over you.
 It happened to me once with the RAF memorial flight just East of Duxford.

 When I lived in the UK I used to visit Duxford now and then and chat to the restoration folks and have to say you couldn't have found a better resting place for the plane.
+Hope you like the pics of the bike - I'm sure I am not the first to do this but you never know!"

-I am writing to you to share my story of Hawg Wild.
+"I am writing to you to share my story of Hawg Wild.
 I saw the aircraft at Loring AFB when it landed there.
 I was fortunate to be a part of a small group of plastic modelers who formed IPMS Loring, a chapter of IPMS USA in the early 80's.
 I was the token Canadian, living as I did, in the small village of Perth-Andover, New Brunswick about a half hour from the base.

 We learned about Hawg Wild from Major (later Lt.
 Colonel) Tom LeBar who headed up one of the maintenance squadrons at Loring.
 Tom was a superb modeler in his own right.
 The word was "There's a B-29 coming in!"
 We scheduled a meeting and Tom took us over to the hanger at about 9:30 in the evening.
 It was dark, with the hanger lights on quite low.
 Other than a guard, who saluted when he saw Major LeBar, we were alone with the aircraft.
 Out came the cameras.
 I have my slides somewhere and will transfer them some day to digital.
 The experience was quite haunting.
 Here we were, in the middle of a major American air base, with the weapons of mass destruction all around us, and here was a B-29; almost simple in comparison.
 If one listened, I am sure we could hear the voices of the past crews talking.

 Thanks for the trip down memory lane.
-I'll dig out my slides and see what I can have scanned.
+I'll dig out my slides and see what I can have scanned"

 Thanks for writing about your experiences with Hawg Wild.
 She undoubtedly has a profound affect on everyone who comes across her path.
 I remember what she looked like in that hangar at Loring.
 It was awesome to see her nose to nose with a B-52.
 What a comparison.
 I would love to see your slides some day!